Best Books On Money Management.

 One of the things I most recommend to others who are trying to learn how to manage their money is to read more money books.
-I have spent years studying and researching how to live frugally and I’m excited to share the best books about money for beginners with you!
+I have spent years studying and researching how to live frugally and I’m excited to share the best financial books for beginners with you!

-I have always been somewhat frugal….but I didn’t ever have control of my money.
+I have always been somewhat frugal….but I didn’t ever have control of my money, and my budget was suffering because of it.

 After reading the Total Money Makeover my mindset completely shifted.
 I realized what was possible, with enough self control, and how to prepare my family for a happy future.
 This blog wouldn’t even exist with that book!